lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 Both frameworks do the same thing, at least conceptually.
 If you pass a callback function to a native event, you get the native event as the first argument (unless you pass something else).

-Vue will a native event.
+Vue will pass a native event.
 A `PointerEvent`, in fact, with `type: "click"`, `x` and `y` values, and various other interesting things.
+There isn't anything Vue specific about it.
+It's the raw HTML event from the underyling `<input>`.

-React will surface a `SyntheticBaseEvent` - React has it's own event system - but it does give you native event under the `nativeEvent` property.
+React is a little different.
+React will pass something they calla a `SyntheticBaseEvent`.
+React has it's own event system that wraps the native events.
+It does give you native event under the `nativeEvent` property, so it's there if you want it.

-Vue and React don't do what you'd expect, not really!
-Take this snippet of plain old HTML:
+If you are familiar with standard JavaScript, Vue and React might actually surprise you.
+That's because Vue and React don't necessarily do what you'd expect, based on your knowledge of plain old HTML and JavaScript.

+Given this snippet of plain old HTML:

 ```html
 <!-- Not a template.
 This is just HTML-->